PlasticRanger

 Despite all the pros, Polycarbonate isn’t the only alternative to glass for making fantastic lenses for children’s eyewear and safety applications.

 Just like polycarbonate, Trivex was not originally developed for eyewear use.
-It was developed considering the need for durable military jet windshields and other similar military applications.
-In 2002, PPG industries developed a chemical process with material specifically used for eye lenses.
+It was developed considering the need for durable military jet windshields and similar military applications.
+In 2002, PPG Industries developed a chemical process with material used explicitly for eye lenses.
 Trivex also scores very high on the durability index, is lightweight, and has excellent UV protection capabilities.

-Trivex lenses come in handy for rimless glasses, where small holes are drilled to attach the glasses to the frame.
+Trivex lenses are handy for rimless glasses, where small holes are drilled to attach the glasses to the frame.
 Thanks to trivex lenses’ phenomenal tensile strength are less likely to crack at this connecting point compared to other lens materials.

 Here’s a table explaining the Abe value of major lens materials: